celeste-rip/Knightmare/README.md

 ## 💡 Credits
 - Built by Lexie Thach (@Lexicon121)
 - ESP32 Marauder by @justcallmekoko
-- Inspired by Metasploit and ATT&CK
+- Inspired by Metasploit, SPARTA and ATT&CK

 ---